Ansible Execution Monitor

 List All Runs

-Shows all recorded playbook runs sorted newest first — with playbook name, timestamp, total hosts, success count, and failed count.
+Shows all recorded playbook runs newest first — playbook name, timestamp, total hosts, success/fail counts.

 Inspect a Run